 For more, see my post on community-led product development.

 2. Apply the PSHE framework to look up and around

-I never liked PM career ladders because they feel like a game of checking the boxes.
+PM career ladders have always felt like a game of checking the boxes to me.

 The PSHE framework by Shishir (CEO of Coda) simplies a PM’s career journey:

 PSHE stands for problem, solution, how to execute, and execute.
 As PMs become more experienced, they need to start thinking about what problems and solutions the company should be working on instead of just getting shit done.